HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/staging_to_production.md

     Sample command:

     ```
-    /opt/openliberty/wlp/usr/svrcfg/scripts/xmlaccess/xmlaccess.sh -d /opt/openliberty/wlp/usr/servers/defaultServer -in /tmp/ExportVirtualPortals.xml -out /tmp/ExportVirtualPortals.xml.out -user wpsadmin -password wpsadmin -url http://localhost:9080/wps/config
+    dxclient xmlaccess -xmlFile ExportVirtualPortals.xml.out
     ```

-Note that one could also use the "DXClient" command to do "xmlaccess".

-17. Import the XML file for each virtual Portal on the source into same virtual Portal on the target using XMLAccess.
-Ensure that the VP context root in the XMLAccess command matches the VP name in the `&quot;/wps/config/&quot;` XMLAccess statement.
+17. Import the XML file generated as the result of "ExportUniqueRelease.xml" for each virtual Portal fronm the source virtual portal into same virtual Portal on the target using "dxclient xmlaccess".
+Ensure that the VP context root used on the "dxclient xmlaccess" command matches the context root of the target virtual portal.

     Sample command:

     ```
-    /opt/openliberty/wlp/usr/svrcfg/scripts/xmlaccess/xmlaccess.sh -d /opt/openliberty/wlp/usr/servers/defaultServer -in /tmp/vp1Export.xml -out /tmp/vp1Export_result.xml -user wpsadmin -password wpsadmin -url http://localhost:9080/wps/config/vp1
+    dxclient xmlaccess -xmlFile vp1Export.xml -xmlConfigPath /wps/config/vp1
     ```

-Note that one could also use the "DXClient" command to do "xmlaccess".

-18. Repeat steps 16 and 17 until all of your virtual Portals are created and filled through XMLAccess on the target Portal.
+18. Repeat step until all of your virtual Portals are created and filled through "dxclient xmlaccess" on the target Portal.

 19. Validate all DAM artifacts were transferred from your source system to your target system as configured in step 13.

-20. Delete your WebEngine pod and wait for Kubernetes to restart the pod.
+20. Restart webengine pod.

     Sample command: